oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

 annotation, defined in [OData-VocCore](#ODataVocCore) MUST be returned for the property with a value of `None`.
-If the [`omit-values`](#Preferenceomitvalues) preference is applied, an explanatory annotation MUST be returned for every unavailable property.
+If the [`omit-values`](#Preferenceomitvalues) preference is applied, `Core.Permissions` or another specific annotation that explains the reason MUST be returned for every unavailable property.

 If no entity exists with the specified request URL, the service responds with [`404 Not Found`](#ResponseCode404NotFound).